Saint Vrain Creek, North, Colorado, US

 |SAINT VRAIN CREEK AT LYONS, CO|

-Warning!
-Colorado had huge floods in September 2013 which resulted in massive changes to many rivers.
+Colorado front range experienced huge floods in September 2013 and resulted in massive changes to many rivers.
 In some places the roads were washed out.
-The restoration efforts are underway.
+The restoration efforts took years.
 On the St Vrain there are massive changes to the riverbed on the lower sections.
 These also may be closed to boating in 2014.
 Not sure about the upper (top) runs as the extremely heavy rains were mostly at lower elevations so it's possible the upper section didn't experience unusually high flows.
 It's probably prudent to be prepared for effects of major flooding on the lower reaches of the upper runs.

 There are two sections to Lower NSV.
 The first section "Shelly's Cottages" starts after the Middle North Saint Vrain and is a Class III+ creek run with one Class IV drop that has a lateral wave .
 The put-in is about 1 mile up CR 80 where the road departs from the river.
 CR 80 is about 4 miles away from Lyons on Rt 36 going towards Estes Park.
 The first rapid III+ is hard to enter since the No Trespassing signs start in the middle of the rapid.
 About 1 /2 mile below is a fun boulder garden rapid with Class III+ moves.
 From there is boogy water for another 1/2 mile to the Class IV lateral wave drop.
 Afterwards is Class III water that has some play.
 The takeout is at the wooden arched Apple Valley Bridge, which is about 1/2 mile downstream of the water diversion dam which has boat ramp on the right side.
 Minimum levels are about 200 cfs.